danielsundermeier/knowledge/leben/geist/motivation.md

 - Wissen, wie ich dieses Ziel erreichen kann
 - Kopf frei haben; Wenige Prioritäten / Aufgaben zur selben Zeit

+Glückseligkeit ist ist eien starke Emption und guter Treibstoff für die Motivation.

+> "Your bliss can guide you to that transcendent mystery, because bliss is the welling up of the energy of the transcendent wisdom within you.
+So when the bliss cuts off, you know that you’ve cut off the welling up; try to find it again."
+Joseph Campbell

 ## Extrinsisch

 Ziele aufgrund von externen Faktoren (z.B.
 Geld, Preise, gute Noten) erreichen